 Applicants are required to complete a SOPO.
-A SOPO template is available on EERE Exchange at using the link in the table above.
+A SOPO template is available on EERE Exchange at https://eere-Exchange.energy.gov/.
 The SOPO, including the Milestone Table, must not exceed 10 pages when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.